 Training, qualifications & experience

 The process of self-understanding is fundamental for me as a practitioner, and has continued through an on-going spiritual inquiry that allows me to know myself on deeper levels without the demands of established religious dogma.
-In turn my training as a counsellor and psychotherapist reaffirms the importance of the individual’s truth, as a means toward greater meaning and wholeness in our lives.
+In turn my training as a counselor and psychotherapist reaffirms the importance of the individual’s truth, as a means toward greater meaning and wholeness in our lives.

 Along with my private practice as a therapist, I have worked as a Bereavement Therapist at St Joseph's Hospice in East London.
 I have experience of providing therapeutic support to those nearing the end of their lives, as well as those who have been bereaved through the death of someone close to them.
 I have also worked as a therapist in a service in North London, providing longer term support for clients with severe and enduring mental health conditions.

-Through my experience of working within mental health and trauma I have come to recognise that mental health issues are not something that an unfortunate few end up in hospital experiencing, but something that we can all be susceptible to in our lives.
+Through my experience of working within mental health and trauma I have come to recognize that mental health issues are not something that an unfortunate few end up in hospital experiencing, but something that we can all be susceptible to in our lives.

-I am an experienced addictions therapist, and have supported clients within my private practice.
-For many people the experience of addiction can leave them feeling as though they have no self-respect or identity.
-For many people in this situation their lives have become increasingly unmanageable through the pursuit of trying to “fix” painful feelings or unwanted thoughts or memories.
+I have experience of working with clients with addiction issues within my private practice.
+For many people, the experience of addiction can leave them feeling as though they have no self-respect or identity.
+For many people in this situation, their lives have become increasingly unmanageable through the pursuit of trying to “fix” painful feelings or unwanted thoughts or memories.
 The use of an addictions recovery programme in conjunction with therapy can provide a powerful healing combination.

 I provide one to one work as a psychotherapist and am an accredited member of the United Kingdom Council for Psychotherapy, as well as being a registered member of the British Association for Counselling and Psychotherapy.
 In order to maintain the highest possible levels of competence and care, I regularly undertake personal supervision and continuing professional development.
 I carry personal indemnity insurance and hold a full DBS clearance certificate.